 This area of our website includes learning materials and links to support learning at home in the event of a pupil being in isolation or if classes or phases of the school have to close temporarily for reasons of public health.

 What happens if school closes?

 We understand it is vital that learning continues in the event of a school closure.
 School is able to offer a blended approach to home learning with a mixture of live teaching, videos and the use of portals and internet based learning platforms.

 A daily schedule will be presented with links to our agreed learning platforms and portals so that the children's learning will suffer as little interruption as possible.
 In addition to this, or if parents prefer it, a paper based learning pack can be prepared for your child.
-These will be sent out weekly in advice of the schedule being published, so that necessary worksheets and resources are available to complete the tasks set by your child's teacher.
+These will be sent out weekly in advance of the schedule being published, so that necessary worksheets and resources are available to complete the tasks set by your child's teacher.
 You can request a paper learning pack either by direct message on Class Dojo, or via:

 Is the curriculum different if my child is learning at home?